-Pre-approval is required for members considering this approach to weight loss.
-For information on obtaining pre-approval, please see Pre-Approval in the Care Management section of this benefit booklet or you may contact our Customer Service department.
+Weight loss surgery requires prior authorization.
+See Prior Authorization in the Care Management section of this benefit booklet or you may contact our Customer Service department.
 You'll find the phone number on the back cover of this booklet.

 Coverage is available for bariatric procedures listed as medically necessary in Premera Blue Cross medical policy, when conservative measures have proven ineffective.
 Examples of conservative measures include but aren't limited to covered services under the Non-Surgical Weight Management benefit, diet and exercise programs.